auth0/auth0-deploy-cli/README.md

 Options:
   --help           Show help  [boolean]
-  --version        Show version number  [boolean] --verbose, -v    Dump extra debug information.  [string] [default: false] --proxy_url, -p  A url for proxying requests, only set this if you are behind a proxy.  [string]
+  --version        Show version number  [boolean] --debug, -d    Dump extra debug information.  [string] [default: false] --proxy_url, -p  A url for proxying requests, only set this if you are behind a proxy.  [string]

 Examples: